 Inventories are recorded at the lower of cost or market value.
-Cost is determined on the weighted average basis for raw materials, and on the basis of actual manufacturing costs for work in progress and finished goods.
+Cost is determined on the weighted average basis for raw materials.
+For work in progress and finished goods, the cost is determined pursuant to calculation of accumulated actual direct and indirect costs.